 This has become even more common since named driver auto insurance policies were banned in Texas.

 Named driver auto insurance was popular with drivers as it was less expensive than a standard policy.
-These policies were cheaper because they provided coverage only to “named drivers,” so if the owner of a vehicle had no intention of letting a loved one borrow their car, they could take advantage of a cheaper policy by listing only themselves.
+These policies were cheaper because they provided coverage only to “named drivers” — in essence, this type of insurance followed the driver.
+This meant if the owner of a vehicle had no intention of letting a loved one borrow their car, they could take advantage of a cheaper policy by listing only themselves.

-This also meant that if you were rear-ended by a car owned by someone with a named driver insurance policy, your chances of recovering damages from the insurance company were slim.
-Even if the person driving the vehicle were a relative or loved one who lived in the same household as the policy-holder, the insurance wouldn’t have extended to them unless they were explicitly listed as a named driver.
+However, if a driver who wasn’t listed crashed into you and the owner had a named driver insurance policy, your chances of recovering damages from the insurance company were slim.
+Even if the person driving the vehicle were a relative or loved one who lived in the same household as the policyholder, the insurance wouldn’t have extended to them unless they were explicitly listed as a named driver.

 Permissive use refers to explicit or implied permission from the insurance policyholder for the driver to operate their vehicle.